-In such cases where a person with a disability requires the use of their own personal assistive devices in order to access the goods and services provided by the College, they are welcome to do so.
-Assistive devices include, but are not limited to the following examples: hearing aids, wheelchairs, electronic organizers, magnifying devices, electronic voice synthesizers.

-If the use of a support person is required in order to access the goods and services provided by the College, persons with disabilities are welcome to bring such support persons with them to the College.
-A support person may be a trained professional, friend or family member - whomever the person with a disability deems appropriate.
+Persons with a disability are welcome to use their own personal assistive devices to access the goods and services offered by the College whenever required.
+Assistive devices include but are not limited to the following examples: hearing aids, wheelchairs, electronic organizers, magnifying devices, electronic voice synthesizers.
+Additionally, a person with a disability is welcome to bring a support person with them to the College when necessary.
+A support person may be a trained professional, friend, family member, etc. - whomever the person with a disability deems to be appropriate.